maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Bu işlemi yapabilmek için cüzdan parolanızı girmeniz gerekmektedir
 Cüzdan kilidini aç.</translation>

 YES
-The translation is problematic because it includes two sentences instead of one, and the second sentence "Cüzdan kilidini aç." ("Unlock the wallet.") is unnecessary and not present in the source.
-Also, there is a missing period at the end of the first sentence, and the overall translation does not exactly correspond to the original sentence.
+The Turkish translation is problematic for two reasons:
+1. It is split into two sentences with a line break, adding an extra instructional style ("Cüzdan kilidini aç.") which is not present in the source.
+2. The source text is a single explanatory sentence, not an imperative or instructional phrase.

 Correct translation:
-Bu işlemi yapabilmek için cüzdanınızın şifresini girerek cüzdan kilidini açmanız gerekmektedir.
+Bu işlemi gerçekleştirmek için cüzdan parolanızı girerek cüzdanın kilidini açmanız gerekir.
 ```

 ```
         <source>The passphrase entered for the wallet decryption was incorrect.</source>
         <translation>Cüzdan parolasının kaldırılması için girilen parola yanlış.</translation>

 YES
-The translation is somewhat inaccurate and could be clearer.
-The phrase "wallet decryption" is translated as "kaldırılması," which means "removal" rather than "decryption."
-The correct term should be "şifre çözme" or "şifre çözme işlemi" for decryption.
-Also, "girilen parola" is fine, but specifying "girilmiş" or "girilen" is okay.
+The translation is not accurate.
+The source sentence is about the decryption of the wallet, not the removal of the password.
+The Turkish translation misrepresents the action as "removal of the wallet password".

 Correct translation:
-Cüzdan şifresinin çözülmesi için girilen parola yanlış.
+Cüzdanın şifresini çözmek için girilen parola yanlıştı.
 ```

 ```
         <source>The passphrase entered for the wallet decryption is incorrect.
 It contains a null character (ie - a zero byte).
 If the passphrase was set with a version of this software prior to 25.0, please try again with only the characters up to — but not including — the first null character.
 If this is successful, please set a new passphrase to avoid this issue in the future.</source>
         <translation>The passphrase entered for the wallet decryption is incorrect.
 It contains a null character (ie - a zero byte).
 If the passphrase was set with a version of this software prior to 25.0, please try again with only the characters up to — but not including — the first null character.
 If this is successful, please set a new passphrase to avoid this issue in the future</translation>

-YES
+SPAM
-The translation is not actually translated into Turkish ('tr') but instead is a copy of the English source text.
-This means it fails to provide the necessary localization.
+The translation is not in Turkish ('tr') but instead repeats the English source text verbatim.

 Correct translation:
-"Cüzdan şifre çözme için girilen parolası yanlış. İçinde null karakter (yani sıfır bayt) bulunmaktadır.
-Parola, bu yazılımın 25.0 öncesi bir sürümünde ayarlandıysa, lütfen sadece ilk null karaktere kadar olan karakterlerle (ilk null karakter dahil değil) tekrar deneyin.
-Eğer başarılı olursa, gelecekte bu sorunun önüne geçmek için lütfen yeni bir parola belirleyin."
+Cüzdanın şifresini çözmek için girilen parola yanlış.
+Parola bir null karakter (yani sıfır bayt) içeriyor.
+Eğer parola bu yazılımın 25.0'dan önceki bir sürümüyle ayarlandıysa, lütfen yeniden yalnızca ilk null karaktere kadar olan (ilk null karakter dahil olmadan) karakterlerle deneyin.
+Eğer başarılı olursa, gelecekte bu sorunun tekrar yaşanmaması için lütfen yeni bir parola belirleyin.
 ```

 ```
         <source>Runaway exception</source>
         <translation>Sızıntı istisnası</translation>

 YES
-The term "Runaway exception" in a programming or Bitcoin context usually means an exception (error) that has escaped normal handling or control, often translated as "kontrolden çıkan istisna" or "kaçan istisna."
-The provided translation "Sızıntı istisnası" literally means "leak exception," which is incorrect and misleading.
+The translation of "Runaway exception" as "Sızıntı istisnası" is incorrect.
+The term "runaway" in this context refers to something uncontrolled or out of bounds, not a "leak" ("sızıntı").
+A better translation would be:

+Kontrolden çıkan istisna

 Correct translation:
-"Kontrolden çıkan istisna"
+Kontrolden çıkan istisna
-or
-"Kaçan istisna"
 ```

 ```
         <source>Amount</source>
         <translation>Mitar</translation>

 YES
-The Turkish translation "Mitar" is incorrect.
-The correct translation for "Amount" in this Bitcoin context is "Tutar" or "Miktar".
+The Turkish translation "Mitar" is incorrect and appears to be a misspelling or unrelated word.
+The correct translation for "Amount" is "Tutar".

 Correct translation:
 Tutar
 ```